St Mary's University, Twickenham

 Find out more

-Athletes from 14 nations are training at St Mary's University in the build-up to the London 2017 World Championships.
+Athletes from 14 countries trained at St Mary's in the build-up to London 2018

 David Bedford is a former 10,000m world record holder and up until 2012 was race director for the Virgin London Marathon, which is a partner in St Mary’s highly successful Endurance Performance and Coaching Centre (EPACC).